ropg/ezTime/README.md

 String yourTZ.dateTime(TIME, String format = DEFAULT_TIMEFORMAT);
 ```

 We'll start with one of the most powerful functions of ezTime.
 With `dateTime` you can represent a date and/or a time in any way you want.
 You do this in the same way you do in many programming languages: by providing a special formatting string.
 Many characters in this string have special meanings and will be replaced.
-What this means is that `utc.dateTime("l, d-M-y H:i:s.v T")` might return `Saturday, 25-Aug-18 14:32:53.282 UTC`.
+What this means is that `UTC.dateTime("l, d-M-y H:i:s.v T")` might return `Saturday, 25-Aug-18 14:32:53.282 UTC`.
 Below is the list of characters and what they are replaced by.
 Any characters not on this list are simply not replaced and stay as is.
 See the last two entries for a way to use characters on this list in your string.

 | char | replaced by
 | ----- | :-----